The Most Lovable Fluffy Cat Breeds (Spoiler: They’re All Equally Lovable)

 Written By

-Silky, luxurious coats, fluffy tails and tuft ears – there’s no denying that fluffy cats are some of the cutest felines around.
-Whether they have short-hair or long hair, it’s impossible to resist petting a cat with a beautiful coat.
+Silky, luxurious coats, fluffy tails, and tufted ears — there’s no denying that fluffy cats are some of the cutest felines around.
+Whether they have short hair or long hair, it’s impossible to resist petting a cat with a beautiful coat.
+Even folks with severe allergies may be sorely tempted to offer up a head scratch.

 1. Persian

-One of the most popular breeds according to the Cat Fanciers’ Association, Persian cats are well-known for their luxurious coats and adorable expressions.
-These long-haired beauties come in a number of colors and varieties, including a tabby variety and a himalayan variety.
+Persian cats are known for their luxurious coats and adorable (and slightly grumpy) expressions.
+These long-haired beauties come in a number of colors and varieties, including a tabby variety and a Himalayan variety.

-With their long, flowing coats, Persians should be brushed regularly in order to make sure their coats stay clean and tangle-free (as well as to avoid hairballs).
+With their long, flowing coats, Persians should be brushed regularly to make sure their coats stay clean and tangle-free (as well as to avoid hairballs).
+Besides regular brushing, a Persian’s grooming routine should also include monthly baths to manage grease and dander.

 2. Ragdoll

-With a semi-long coat and striking blue eyes, you can’t help but fall in love with the Ragdoll.
-Ragdolls have plush, silky coats with pointed colors – meaning their bodies are lighter than their faces, tails, ears, and feet.
+With a semi-long coat and striking blue eyes, you can’t help but fall in love with a Ragdoll.
+Ragdolls have plush, silky coats with pointed colors — meaning their bodies are lighter in color than their faces, tails, ears, and feet.

-Ragdoll cats are very attached to their family members and are known to follow you around the house.
+Ragdoll cats can get very attached to their family members and are known to follow you around the house.
 These felines are gentle, affectionate, and happy to share a home with other cats, dogs, and children.
+In fact, they got their name from their tendency to go limp like a ragdoll when picked up.

 3. Maine Coon

-The Maine Coon is the epitome of a fluffy cat.
-Maine Coons have long, silky coats, tuft ears and feet, and big bushy tails.
-And these cats are not small – they can weigh up to 20 pounds and stretch up to 40 inches in length.
+Maine Coons may be the epitome of a fluffy cat, with their long, silky coats, tuft ears and feet, and big bushy tails.
+These cats are also known for their large size — mature males can weigh 20 pounds or more.

 Maine Coon cats are known for their intelligence, dog-like personalities, and friendly disposition.
 They get along well with kids and other pets and are often called the “gentle giants” of the cat world.

-These cats only require occasional grooming.
-Despite their long-hair, the Maine Coon’s coat isn’t particularly dense, and they mostly maintain their coast themselves.
+Despite their long hair, the Maine Coon’s coat isn’t particularly dense, and they mostly maintain their coats themselves.
+Regular brushing helps to remove your Maine Coon’s loose hair and dander, keeping their coat clean, healthy, and knot-free.

 Pet Pro Tip: Regardless of which breed you bring home, make sure to get help protecting your new best fur friend with a best-in-class kitten insurance or cat insurance plan.
 Vet bills for unexpected accidents & illnesses can add up fast – it pays to be prepared with insurance.

-Unlike many long-haired cats, Siberians are thought to be one of the most hypoallergenic cat breeds, due to the lower level of Fel d 1 protein they’re said to produce.
-Although this hasn’t been scientifically proven, Siberians’ coats are generally easy to maintain.
-Occasional grooming should be sufficient, with additional brushing during shedding season.
+Unlike many long-haired cats, Siberians are thought to be one of the most hypoallergenic fluffy cat breeds due to the lower level of Fel d 1 protein they produce.

 6. Birman

-Birmans will win you over with their silky, soft, and lush coats, plus their striking blue eyes.
+Birmans will win you over with their silky, soft, and lush coats and striking blue eyes.
 These cats are particularly fluffy around their necks and also have extra fluffy tails.

 Birmans are known for their gentle, sweet, and affectionate personalities — they will be your best friend and accompany you in anything and everything you do.
 These cats love attention, they have quiet, chirp-like voices, and are happy to socialize with other cats, dogs, children, and people in general.